tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 Keeping these examples in mind, we can and should take reasonable steps to avoid churn in the configuration file across versions where we can.
-However, we should also acknowledge that part of the reason for _having_ a config file, is to allow us flexibility elsewhere in the design.
+However, we must also accept that part of the reason for _having_ a config file is to allow us flexibility elsewhere in the design.
 On that basis, we should not attempt to be too dogmatic about config changes either.
 Unlike changes in the block protocol, for example, which affect every user of every network that adopts them, config changes are relatively self-contained.

 There are few guiding principles I think we can use to strike a sensible
 balance: